‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 — CALEB REYNOLDS (@CalebReynolds) December 19, 2016

-Big Brother 18 ended, and Nicole won the season.
-Over the next few months, Nicole and Corey visited each other, documenting their trips on social media.
-The Big Brother fans believed they were approaching couple status, but nothing was confirmed.
-NiCorey had a huge following, most of which wanted to see them make it work.

-Just a few days ago, Corey posted a picture with a blonde woman that many fans believe he was romantically interested in.
-Brooks brought the woman with him to a Big Brother event and, according to the gossip on social media, was “all over her.”
+Just a few days ago, Corey posted a picture with a blonde woman named Tomi Lauren, who is a conservative political commentator.
+Not only that, Brooks was seen with another woman and, according to the gossip on social media, was “all over her.”
+They attended a “Make America Great Again” party at a Dallas bar and his behavior was questionable, at best.
 The scoop crushed NiCorey fans because it seemed to imply that Corey’s relationship with Nicole may have run its course.

 Making Dallas Great Again @TomiLahren pic.twitter.com/h5raTUYWTq